41-Year-Old Kicker – Free Agent

 Jay Feely Contract Information:

-Released by the Cardinals in August of 2014.
+Signed by the Bears in December of 2014.

 To instantly reveal our fantasy analysis of every player – including Jay Feely – simply subscribe now.